 Every day he was making plans, hiring the additional guards Durga had authorized, and fortifying the planet.
-Instead of hiring mostly Gamorrean guards, strong but even dumber than Kibbick which was saying something!--Teroenza was carefully choosing toughened mercenary fighters.
+Instead of hiring mostly Gamorrean guards, strong but even dumber than Kibbick--which was saying something!--Teroenza was carefully choosing toughened mercenary fighters.

 They cost more, but they'd be worth it in battle.

-And Teroenza knew there was going to be a bat-tle The day would come when he'd have to openly declare his break with Nal Hutta.
-Besadii would never take such a bid for independenee lying down, but Teroenza planned to be ready.
+And Teroenza knew there was going to be a battle ....
+The day would come when he'd have to openly declare his break with Nal Hutta.

+Besadii would never take such a bid for independence lying down, but

+Teroenza planned to be ready.
 He would direct his troops in battle, and victory would be theirs!

 The High Priest was already making arrangements to bring the mates of the t'landa Til priests to Ylesia.
 His own mate, Tilenna, would be one of the first to arrive.
 Kibbick was such an idiot that he probably wouldn't even notice for some time.
 The differences between male and female t'landa Til were most readily apparent to t'landa Til.
 To most other species, except for the male's horn, they appeared virtually identical.

 Teroenza was also planning on increasing the defenses, even if he had to sell off part of his collection to do it.
-He'd checked the price of a ground-mounted turbolaser and been horrified, but perhaps Jiliac would help him out with the credits he needed.
-After 'all, he, Teroenza, was the only one who could implicate her in Aruk's murder.
+He'd checked the price of a ground-mounted turbo-laser and been horrified, but perhaps Jiliac would help him out with the credits he needed.
+After all, he, Teroenza, was the only one who could implicate her in Aruk's murder.

 It made sense that she'd want to stay on his good side.

-When Teroenza reached Kibbick~ audience cham-ber, he hesitated before the port'd, consciously sum-moning up enough of a servile air to pass.
+When Teroenza reached Kibbick's audience chamber, he hesitated before the portal, consciously summoning up enough of a servile air to pass.

 He didn't want Kibbick to be aware of his contempt.
 Not yet.
-Soon, though
+Soon, though ....

 Soon, Teroenza comforted himself.
 Play your part.
 Listen to him babble.

 Agree with him.
 Flatter him.
 Soon you won't have to do this any more.

-Only a few more vwnths to put up with his foolishness.
-Soon One of the first things Han Solo did 'after getting the Millennium Falcon was challenge his girlfriend, Salla Zend, to a race.
-In the smaller, unreliable Bria he'd never had a hope of defeating her swift Rimrunner, but nOW...
+Only a few more months to put up with his foolishness.
+Soon ....

+One of the first things Han Solo did after getting the Millennium Falcon was challenge his girlfriend, Salla Zend, to a race.
+In the smaller, unreliable Bria he'd never had a hope of defeating her swift Rimrunner, but now . . .
-Whenever the two of them happened to have cargoes bound for the Kessel Run, the two smugglers would race through that dangerous area of space.

 They frequently ran spice and other contraband to the Stenness System, and the Kessel Run was the fastest way there.

-One time Han would win... the next, Salla.
-The two ships' were very evenly matched.
-Neither of the two smugglers liked losing, and their friendly competi-tions became increasingly fierce.
-They began taking chances... dangerous ones.
+One time Han would win . . . the next, Salla.
+The two ships were very evenly matched.
+Neither of the two smugglers liked losing, and their friendly competitions became increasingly fierce.
+They began taking chances . . . dangerous ones.
 Especially Salla.
 An expert pilot, she flew her ship alone and was proud of her skill at getting the last bit of power out of her vessel.

 One morning Han and Salla left her apartment together, kissed each other goodbye, and promised to meet on Kamsul, one of the seven inhabited worlds in the Stenness System.
-Hah grinned at Salla.
+Han grinned at Salla.
 "Loser buys dinner?"

 She smiled back at him.
-"I'm going to order the most expensive thing on the menu just to spite you, Hah."
+"I'm going to order the most expensive thing on the menu just to spite you, Han."

 Han laughed, waved, and they parted to go to their respective ships.

 The run to Kessel was uneventful.
 Han managed to beat Salla in by nearly fifteen minutes, but one of the loader droids assigned to his ship developed a malfunction, and slowed the loading process.
-Salla~ Rimrunner came swooping down for a reckless landing while he was still loading up, and Hah was barely five minutes 'ahead of her in lifting off.
+Salla's Rimrunner came swooping down for a reckless landing while he was still loading up, and Han was barely five minutes ahead of her in lifting off.